With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 Whether a run-pass balance really matters is a hotly debated topic in football analytic circles.
 But Carroll has never doubted that it does.

-And after Seattle lost its second straight game Sunday against the Rams in Los Angeles and third in the last four, with Wilson throwing two picks and losing a fumble, Carroll says the return of a more effective running game might help.
+And after Seattle lost its second consecutive game Sunday, this one against the Rams in Los Angeles, and third in the past four, with Wilson throwing two picks and losing a fumble, Carroll says the return of a more effective running game might help.

-“I want to balance this out more,’’ Carroll said Monday when he talked to the media via Zoom.
+“I want to balance this out more,’’ Carroll said Monday when he talked to media members via Zoom.
 “It has felt somewhat out of balance last couple weeks, and I just like to get it back in shape so everything fits together like we’d like it most.’’

 Monday, Carroll said he anticipates Hyde being available for a rematch with Arizona, and is still holding out hope Carson might also make it back.
 Hyde (hamstring) was listed as taking part in practice on a limited basis on what was an estimation of a practice report, while Carson (foot) remained out.